After Billions of Clicks, Players Near the Center of Peter Molyneux's Cube. When we last looked at Curiosity — What’s Inside the Cube?

 , we were curious to know why half a million people were compulsively working together to tap and destroy the imaginary green cube in this iPhone app.
 A few months later, they haven’t stopped.
 Modern Warfare 3 Delivery Truck Robbed In France.
 People REALLY want to play their Call of Duty.

 Infinity Ward and Sledgehammer Games' Modern Warfare 3 hits stores tomorrow, but a pair of (presumably French) thieves didn't want to wait that long.
 Two masked men armed with tear gas and knives relieved a delivery truck of its 6,000 copies of the game yesterday morning in a hijacking that took place just south of Paris.
 The scene that unfolded sounds like something out of a video game... say a Call of Duty game!
+The thieves crashed their car into a van transporting the game, according to a TF1 news report (via GameSpot).
 Top 10 Best Halo 3 Screenshots of All Time « Hawty McBloggy Invites You to Play.
 Halo 3 was a groundbreaking game in numerous aspects but none so much as its Forge and Theater modes.

 With the ability to capture both video clips and images combined with the instant availability of both online, creating and sharing content has never been easier.
 Halo: Reach, the next installment in this popular, science fiction video game franchise, is set to release mere days before Halo 3′s third birthday, so now seems like the perfect time to compile a top ten best Halo 3 screenshots of all time list.
 5 Things You Didn't Know About 'The Legend of Zelda: Ocarina of Time' This May Be the Most Amazing Battlefield 3 Experience Ever.
 THE BUZZ: The Gadget Show in the UK wasn’t satisfied playing Battlefield 3 the standard way—so, they decided to get serious.